 Whole branches of my family won’t speak of my novel, Body Sharers.
 I don’t know why.

-The honest answer to how my work differs from other narrative nonfiction is that I pray all day every day that it doesn’t.
+The honest answer to how my work differs from other narrative nonfiction is that I work all day every day to make sure it doesn’t.
 My hours are wrung with exquisite pains to make my work live up to the prose around me.
 A fraction, an approximation, is the best I hope for.

 If I parade a few familiar names here, perhaps you’ll understand my excruciation: E. B. White, Loren Eiseley, Virginia Woolf, Terry Tempest Williams, Michael Pollan, Rebecca Skloot, E. O. Wilson, Margaret Atwood, Diane Ackerman.
 Many more names, soon to be well known, keep me striving all the harder: Josh Swiller, Paul Lisicky, Marcia Aldrich, John Henry Fleming, Lia Purpura, Ira Sukrungruang, Lucia Perillo, and I could, should, go on.
 But I have some writing to do.